Idaho

 Absentee Ballots may be returned:

-Idaho voters may vote early via absentee ballot either by mail or in-person.
-The application to request an absentee ballot can be found here.
+Idaho voters may vote early in person.
+Idaho voters may also vote via absentee ballot by mail.
+The application to request an absentee ballot can be found here

 The absentee ballot request can be submitted online or by mail or in person at the County Clerk’s office in which the voter resides, which can be found at this directory.
 You can check on the status of your absentee ballot using the Idaho “Check Your Voter Record” Tool.

-For mail-in absentee ballots, the application must be received no later than 5:00 p.m. on the 11th day (i.e., October 28, 2022) before the election.
+For mail-in absentee ballots, the application must be received no later than 5:00 p.m. on the 11th day (i.e., April 10, 2024 for the May 21, 2024 Idaho State Primary Election) before the election.
 For in-person absentee voting, the application must be made no later than 5:00 p.m. on the Friday before the election.
 Voters should check with their county clerk’s office or visit the county website to determine the details for early voting in their county.

 To be counted, all mail-in ballots must be received by the County Clerk’s office (by mail or in-person) by 8:00 p.m. on Election Day.